How To Migrate

 Important note: We don’t allow cold outreach.

-The next essential step is integrating Mailtrap with your app, service, or platform using SMTP or API.
+Next, integrate Mailtrap with your app, service, or platform using SMTP or API methods.

 SMTP Integration

-For SMTP integration, open the SMTP configuration in your app or project and substitute the Host, Port, Username, and Password with Mailtrap credentials.
+Open the SMTP configuration in your app or project and substitute the Host, Port, Username, and Password with Mailtrap credentials.
 You can access them in the Integration tab under Sending Domains.
-Follow the instructions in this article
+Follow the instructions in this article.

-To send transactional emails, use the credentials below:
+To send transactional emails, use the credentials for the corresponding stream.

 API integration

-Like SMTP credentials, you’ll find API credentials in the Integration tab under Sending Domains.
-Here, too, you should substitute existing credentials with the Mailtrap Host (API endpoint) and the API Token.
+The API credentials are in the Integration tab under Sending Domains.
+You should substitute existing credentials with the Mailtrap Host (API endpoint) and the API Token.
 Detailed instructions are available here.

 Transactional Stream API credentials